 A compilation engagement may address a complete set of financial statements or an individual statement.

-The documentation provided by the CPA should include any significant issues, engagement letter and communicate any fraud or illegal acts.
+The documentation provided by the CPA should include any significant issues, an engagement letter, and communicate any fraud or illegal acts.

 Why is this done?
 To ensure the financials are subject to an outside party (trusted CPAs with accounting knowledge and experience).
 The firm’s signature goes on the issued report.